-The Western Beaver County School District should:
+The West Middlesex Area School District should:

-- 1. Perform yearly reconciliations of bus rosters to student requests for transportation to ensure nonpublic school students and special education students are separately and accurately reported to the PDE. - 2.
+- 1. Perform yearly reconciliations of bus rosters to student requests for transportation to ensure nonpublic school students are reported accurately to PDE. - 2.
 Develop written administrative procedures for transportation reporting.
-These procedures should include a review of the transportation data by an individual other than the person who prepared the data to provide additional assurance of the accuracy of the information before it is submitted to the PDE. - 3.
-Ensure personnel in charge of calculating and reporting the number of nonpublic school students transported by the District are trained with regard to the PDE's transportation reporting requirements.
+These procedures should include a review of transportation data by an individual other than the person who prepared the data to provide additional assurance of the accuracy of the information before it is submitted to PDE. - 3.
+Ensure personnel in charge of calculating and reporting the number of nonpublic school students transported by the District are trained with regard to PDE's reporting requirements. - 4.
+Ensure that the sworn statement of student transportation data is not filed with the state Secretary of Education until the data has been properly double checked for accuracy by personnel trained on PDE's reporting requirements and has been verified by the District's business manager.